omiranda/polyneuro_risk_score/docs/detailed_description.md

     - G. Number from 0 to 1 to indicate the Green value for the RGB colormap.
     - B. Number from 0 to 1 to indicate the Blue value for the RGB colormap.

-#### **path_Group_Color_Table**
-This optional argument corresponds to a table with colors for categorical variables included as covariates.
-Those colors are used to colorcode subjects in scatter plots.
-If not provided, colors will be auto-assigned.
-If provided, the table needs to be saved as a csv file and have 4 columns titled: *subgroup*, *R*, *G*, and *B*.
-To add color for a variable, list the name of the variable, and include the corresponding color in RGB scale (0-1), as indicated in this [example](./detailed_specs/Group_Color_Table.csv).

 #### **output_folder_reference**
 Define the path to save the results.
 If not provided, the function will make a folder named *BWAS* in the location where the function is called and it will save the results there.